-Grant Application Due Date: September 23, 2014 (11:59 PM CDT)
+Grant Application Due Date: July 2, 2015 (11:59 PM CDT)

-Anticipated "Intent to Award" announcements: Within 60 days from Grant Application due date
+Anticipated "Intent to Award" Announcements: Within 60 days from Grant Application due date

-Eligibility: Each application must include training for individuals in manufacturing occupations.
-The applicant must have at least one Wisconsin location.
-Applications may include one or more partners, including local or regional economic development organizations, workforce development boards, and post-secondary educational institutions or private training providers.
-The Applicant may be any one of the above listed organizations in this subsection and must designate a fiscal agent in the application.
+Eligibility: Each application must include an employer and training for individuals in manufacturing and related occupations.
+The employer must have at least one Wisconsin location and the trainees will be based out of that Wisconsin location.
+Applications may include one or more partners, including local or regional economic development organizations, workforce development boards, and post-secondary educational institutions, or private training providers.
+The applicant may be any one of the above listed organizations in this subsection and must designate a fiscal agent in the application.

-Eligible Expenses: Wisconsin Fast Forward funds shall be used for training-related expenses, which may include personnel salaries and fringe benefits for instructors or trainers, consultant/contractual expenses and supplies.
-See the website for the application instructions, budget guidelines, and related rules in Chapter DWD 801 for details on eligible expenses.
+Eligible Expenses: Wisconsin Fast Forward funds shall be used for training-related expenses, which may include instructor salaries and fringe benefits, consultant/contractual expenses, training materials, and supplies.
+See the website for the application instructions, related guidelines, and rules in Chapter DWD 801 for details on eligible expenses.

-All expenses must be new and cannot replace existing federal, state or local government funding.
+All expenses must be new and cannot replace existing federal, state, or local government funding.
 Substituting existing funds with state grant funds will result in additional fiscal monitoring and may result in an audit.
-Violations of permissible expenses may result in suspension of current or future funds under this program, repayment of monies awarded under this grant and possible civil and/or criminal penalties.
+Violations of permissible expenses may result in suspension of current or future funds under this program, repayment of monies awarded under this grant, and possible civil and/or criminal penalties.

-Ineligible Expenses: Wisconsin Fast Forward funds may not be used for the purchase of real estate or other capital expenses, construction or remodeling, Kindergarten-12th grade education, tuition, or trainees' wages, stipends or fringe benefits.
-See the website for the application instructions, budget guidelines, and related rules in Chapter DWD 801 for details on ineligible expenses.
+Ineligible Expenses: Wisconsin Fast Forward funds may not be used for the purchase of real estate or other capital expenses, construction or remodeling, Kindergarten-12th grade education, tuition, or trainees' wages, stipends, or fringe benefits.
+See the website for the application instructions, related guidelines, and rules in Chapter DWD 801 for details on ineligible expenses.

-Outcomes: The training project should produce quantifiable outcomes and impacts for the employer, training participants and the state of Wisconsin.
-Successful training projects will result in training graduates finding or retaining employment, earning higher wages, increasing their skill attainment, and/or receiving industry-recognized credentials,.
+Outcomes: The training project should produce quantifiable outcomes and impacts for the employer, training participants, and the State of Wisconsin.
+Successful training projects will result in training graduates finding or retaining employment, earning higher wages, increasing their skill attainment, and/or receiving industry-recognized credentials.
 Wisconsin taxpayers should realize higher state revenues from increased individual income and sales tax receipts and increased corporate income and property tax receipts.

-The Grantee will be responsible for tracking and monitoring individual workers receiving training under the grant through the completion of pre- and post-training reports and a final report on the net jobs filled by unemployed, underemployed and/or incumbent workers and related wage increases.
+The Grantee will be responsible for tracking and monitoring individual workers receiving training under the grant through the completion of pre- and post-training reports and a final report on the net jobs filled by unemployed, underemployed, new hires, and/or incumbent workers and their related wages and/or wage increases.
 The anticipated result is a skilled workforce that is well-suited for employment and advancement opportunities in Wisconsin.